rolandplanitz/edgetx-widgets/README.md

 ## Installation Steps

-### 1. Download the Widget
+### 1. Download the Widgets
-1. Visit the official EdgeTX widget repository or the widget’s source (e.g., GitHub).
+1. The widgets required are: BattWidget, ModelWidget, TXWidget, ClockWidget, and GPSWidget.
-2. Download the widget's `.zip` or `.lua` file package.
+2. Download the download all the folders.
-3. Extract the files if they are zipped.

-### 2. Copy Files to the SD Card
+### 2. Copy Folders to the SD Card
 1. Insert the SD card from your transmitter into your computer.
-2. Navigate to the following directory on the SD card:
+2. Navigate to the root directory on the SD card:
-3. Create a new folder inside `/WIDGETS/` with the name of the widget (e.g., `MyWidget`).
-4. Copy the extracted widget files into this newly created folder.
+3. Inside the folder `/WIDGETS/` Copy all 5 folders.

 ### 3. Load the Widget on the Transmitter
 1. Reinsert the SD card into your transmitter.